Well-balanced portfolio of beloved brands with over 1/3 of sales from luxury

 Global scale and good positions in the biggest consumer markets

 We have a balanced geographical exposure with operations in Europe, North America and Asia-Pacific Region.
-Majority of our close to 450 stores are located in Asia-Pacific region.
+Majority of our approximately 500 stores are located in Asia-Pacific region.

 We have 13 own manufacturing units located in Europe, Asia and the U.S. In addition, we have